-For Music Freedom Day 2018, events include concerts, performances, panel discussions and workshops in Senegal, Kenya, Jordan, Pakistan, Myanmar, Sierra Leone, Guinea, Liberia, the Netherlands, Sweden, Norway, Italy and more.
+Concerts, performances, panel discussions and workshops are being planned and we are seeking to support artist events in Senegal, Kenya, Jordan, Pakistan, Myanmar, Sierra Leone, Guinea, Liberia, the Netherlands, Sweden, Norway, Italy, and beyond to participate.

 If you are interested in hosting an event on Music Freedom Day, please contact Freemuse at firstname.lastname@example.org.